 Support in Mind Scotland: works to improve the wellbeing and quality of life of people affected by serious mental illness.
 This includes those who are family members, carers and supporters.

-This webpage was produced by the Royal College of Psychiatrists' Faculty of Rehabilitation and Social Psychiatry and the Public Education Editorial Board.
+This information was produced by the Royal College of Psychiatrists' Public Engagement Editorial Board.

 Series Editor: Dr Philip Timms